SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-payment-order.md

 ### Order Items

-You may want to populate the `orderItems` field of the `paymentOrder` for e.g. printing invoices.
+You may want to populate the [`orderItems`][order-items] field of the `paymentOrder` for e.g. printing invoices.
 The SDK offers facilities for working with `orderItems`, allowing you to discover the fields of an Order Item in your IDE.

 Please refer to the [Checkout documentation][checkout] and/or the class documentation for the meaning of the fields.